· Dates:6/20-6/25 2021

 Questions?
 Don’t hesitate to contact us if you have any questions.

-We reserve the right to include or omit any of the course topics listed due to class interest, availability of materials, inclement weather, or other factor that makes them impractical or unsafe.
+We reserve the right to include or omit any of the course topics listed due to class interest, availability of materials, inclement weather, or other factors that make them impractical or unsafe.

 If you have questions about the course, don’t hesitate to contact us.